PrimerAI/blanc/README.md

                         (default: relative)
   --gap GAP             distance between words to mask during inference
                         (default: 2)
+  --gap_mask NUM        number of tokens to mask during inference at each
+                        gap-defined position
+                        (default: 1)
   --min_token_length_normal LEN
                         minimum number of chars in normal tokens to mask, where a normal token is a whole word (default: 4)